weijianan1/NVI/README.md

 ## Evaluation

 ### NVI
-You can conduct the evaluation with trained parameters for NVI as follows.
+You can evaluate with trained parameters for NVI as follows.
 ```
 python -m torch.distributed.launch \
         --nproc_per_node=4 \